 Velocity vs. Downcutting and Widening Erosion Rates.
 When using the Simplified Physical breaching option, the user is required to enter velocity versus downcutting erosion rates, as well as velocity versus erosion widening rates.
-An example of the required data input for this method is shown below in Figure 14-8.
+An example of the required data input for this method is shown below in the figure below.